dennismarks/Ontario-Lease-Wizard/d2/part-1/iteration-02.plan.md

 You must have at least 2 meetings with your project partner - an initial planning meeting discussing the features you will build this iteration and a sprint demo meeting to review what you've done.
 Describe the meetings here:
 * When and where will you meet?
 * What do you intend to discuss(**note you will have meeting minutes in the review document**)?

+**First meeting**: Tuesday the 12th, 11AM
+- The meeting will be conducted through Google Hangouts for easy connection.
+- The goal of the meeting is to inform the partners about the sprint plan and the stable build.
+As well as informing them about their ability to add feedbacks to the repository.
+We hope to align our goal with theirs as well as hearing feedbacks about the quality of work from the last sprint.

+**Second meeting**: Saturday the 23rd, TBA
+- The meeting will be conducted through Google Hangouts.
+- The goal of the meeting is to demo the product to the partners, as well as getting feedbacks.
+We hope to be able to demonstrate the backend integrated with React by the end of the sprint.
+So our family of feedbacks in focus would be how well the application works given assumed parameters.

 #### Artifacts